influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 ## Common issues with time syntax

-### Using `OR` with absolute time
+### Using `OR` to select time multiple time intervals

-Currently, InfluxDB does not support using the `OR` operator with absolute time in the `WHERE` clause and `OR` cannot be used to specify multiple time ranges.
+InfluxDB does not support using the `OR` operator in the `WHERE` clause to specify multiple time intervals.

 For more information, see [Frequently Asked Questions](/influxdb/v1.6/troubleshooting/frequently-asked-questions/#why-is-my-query-with-a-where-or-time-clause-returning-empty-results).